scott2b/aws-tools/COGNITO_NOTES.md

 ### Recommendations (so far)

 Take this all with a grain of salt.
 I am just starting to get my head around this very convoluted API.
-These are my best guesses based on what I know now and spcifically for use cases I have in mind.
+These are my best guesses based on what I know now and specifically for use cases I have in mind.

  - Use cognito as the de facto copy of identifying information, including: